GambitBSM/gambit_light_1.0/README.md

 GAMBIT-light
 ============

-GAMBIT-light is a powerful yet easy-to-use tool for computationally difficult statistical fits and global optimisation tasks, with user-supplied target/likelihood functions connected as Python, C, C++ or Fortran libraries.
+GAMBIT-light is a powerful yet easy-to-use tool for computationally difficult statistical fits and optimisation tasks.
+The user can provide their target/likelihood function as a Python, C, C++ or Fortran library.

 Some features of GAMBIT-light: